-Q: Do I need a tax attorney or Accountant to resolve my tax debt or can I do it on my own?
+Q: Do I need a Tax Attorney, CPA, or Accountant to resolve my tax debt or can I do it on my own?

 Q: How long does it take to get resolution or settlement on my tax debt?

 A: Your tax resolution can take anywhere from a few days to a few years.
 The amount of time required depends on the type of resolution sought, the IRS’s time line, and your availability to provide information.
 The IRS may assign a Revenue Officer to your account who requests all of your information and back tax returns within thirty days or you may have a tax audit or Offer in Compromise that spans a year or more.
 Each case is specific.
 After evaluating your specific tax situation, we can give you a better estimation of the amount of time it will take to resolve your tax liabilities.

 Q: What are my different options for resolving my tax debt?

 A: Some of this different resolution options available are IRS installment agreements, currently non-collectible status, offer in compromise, and bankruptcy.
 Each tax situation is unique and will require a careful analysis to determine which option is best for you.
 You may also require a combination of different tax resolution options to completely address all of your tax needs.

 Q: What documents will be required for a resolution firm to establish tax resolution on my account?

 A: If you have missing returns, you will need your W-2’s, 1099’s, profit and loss statement from your business, and stock sale information.
 Do not worry if you don’t have all of this information, we can assist you in gathering your tax records.
 You may also need proof of your income, expenses, assets, and bank statements.
 This will include your mortgage information, vehicle payoff information, pay stubs, utility statements, and proof of health and life insurance.
 Other documentation may also be requested depending on your individual situation.